deniskyashif/blog/content/posts/implementing-a-regex-engine.md

 }
 ```

 We also have to mark the &epsilon;-transition states as visited to prevent infinte looping.
-The bottom of the recurison is when we reach a state with no &epsilon-transitions.
-After putting it all together, this is the code or the search procedure.
+The bottom of the recurison is when we reach a state with no &epsilon;-transitions.
+This is the code or the search procedure:

 ```javascript
 function search(nfa, word) {